kserve/website/docs/modelserving/v1beta1/transformer/torchserve_image_transformer/README.md

 ## Deploy the InferenceService with REST Predictor

 ### Create the InferenceService
-Please use the [YAML file](./transformer.yaml) to create the `InferenceService`, which includes a Transformer and a PyTorch Predictor.

-By default `InferenceService` uses `TorchServe` to serve the PyTorch models and the models are loaded from a model repository in KServe example gcs bucket according to `TorchServe` model repository layout.
+By default `InferenceService` uses `TorchServe` to serve the PyTorch models and the models can be loaded from a model repository in cloud storage according to `TorchServe` model repository layout.
-The model repository contains a MNIST model but you can store more than one model there.
+In this example, the model repository contains a MNIST model, but you can store more than one model there.

 === "New Schema"